 Now read carefully because this is where the “I made traveling my job” will come in.

-When I wasn’t blogging full-time, I realised that when you don’t put 100% to it, it will never take off.
+When I wasn’t blogging full-time, I realized that when you don’t put 100% into it, it will never take off.
 Divided attention (with other jobs) will never help in achieving the ‘level of blogging’ I wanted to achieve.

 After that year of sitting on the computer every day, almost 24/7 (believe me, it wasn’t easy), I was rewarded with press trip invites, advertisements, and recognition from every major publication in the world.
 I was on high.
 My work was paying off, finally.

-Last week, I was on a business class flight from Qatar to Sri Lanka and when I landed Colombo, I had to take a tuktuk for 2 days to travel all the way to the Southeast.
+Last week, I was on a business class flight from Qatar to Sri Lanka and when I landed in Colombo, I had to take a tuktuk for 2 days to travel all the way to the Southeast.